JeffersonLab/wmenu/README.md

 **Note**: These servers support CORS to allow cross-origin requests.

 ## Release
-1. Bump the version number and release date in build.gradle and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
+1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/wedm/releases) page corresponding to same version in build.gradle (Enumerate changes and link issues).
-Run war Gradle build target and attach war to release.
+2. The [CD](https://github.com/JeffersonLab/wmenu/blob/main/.github/workflows/cd.yaml) GitHub Action should run automatically invoking:
+    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yaml) GitHub Action to tag the source and create release notes summarizing any pull requests.
+Edit the release notes to add any missing details.
+A war file artifact is attached to the release.

 ## Deploy
 At JLab this app is found at [epicsweb.jlab.org/wmenu](https://epicsweb.jlab.org/wmenu/), plus other fiefdom specific subpaths, and internally at [epicswebtest.acc.jlab.org/wmenu](https://epicswebtest.acc.jlab.org/wmenu/).
 However, the epicsweb server is a proxy for `epicswebops.acc.jlab.org`, `epicswebops2.acc.jlab.org`, `epicswebchl.acc.jlab.org`, `epicswebfel.acc.jlab.org`, `epicswebsrf.acc.jlab.org` and `epicswebitf.acc.jlab.org`.
 Additionally, the context root for each is adjusted with a prefix such that all servers can be reached from a single namespace.
 The context root prefixes are `/`, `/ops2`, `/chl`, `/fel`, `/srf`, and `/itf` respectively.
 Tomcat interprets context roots from _war_ file name unless overridden elsewhere.
 Therefore each _war_ must be prefixed with `<prefix>#`.
 Use wget or the like to grab the release war file.
 Don't download directly into webapps dir as file scanner may attempt to deploy before fully downloaded.
 Be careful of previous war file as by default wget won't overrwite.
 The war file should be attached to each release, so right click it and copy location (or just update version in path provided in the example below).
 Example for chl fiefdom: